mpi-ncs/openoptics/docs/tutorials/2-connect.md

 ![Architecture](../../assets/arch.png)

 With OpenOptics, you can define a **topology schedule** that specifies how electrical nodes (e.g., ToRs in the figure) connect to each other over time.
+This schedule will be executed repeatedly, one after another.

 The primitive API is:

 ```python